Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 In New Jersey, the Medicaid estate recovery program recovers both assets subject to probate and assets that pass outside of the probate process.
 This means the state will attempt to recover from assets held in joint tenancy, life estates and living trusts.

 Congress exempted Medicare premiums and cost sharing from Medicaid estate recovery starting with benefits paid after December 31, 2009.
-Medicaid will not try to recover what it paid for MSP benefits after that date, but may try to recover benefits it paid beforehand.

 Free volunteer Medicare counseling is available by contacting the New Jersey State Health Insurance Assistance Program (SHIP) at 1-800-792-8820.